Getting Started with QI

 - Quality and Safety in Healthcare CPD, Leicester University

-How to develop a QI project
+Guides to developing a QI project

-- Process mapping – NHS Improvement
+- NHS Impact Improvement

 - NHS England Change Model